stoikerty/dev-toolkit/documentation (wip)/templates.md

 # You can specify the template with the `--template` parameter
 dev-toolkit init my_project --template [template-name]
 ```
-After initialising a project with the `init` command you will get a small structured boilerplate to work with. `dev-toolkit` abstracts away the base universal & webpack configurations and some templates will show how to extend each one.
+After initialising a project with the `init` command you will get a small structured boilerplate to work with. `dev-toolkit` abstracts away the base universal & webpack configurations.
+Some templates show how to extend each one.

 #### Quick-links to available templates
 - [minimal](#minimal)